 The traditional way of selling a property involves using an estate agent to market your property.
-Thus, if your house sale falls through, having an estate agent to handle the process can save you a lot of trouble, as well as time.
+Thus, if your house sale falls through at the last minute, having an estate agent to handle the process can save you a lot of trouble, as well as time.
 However, using their services comes with its associated costs and fees, with an average fee being 1.3% of the selling price.
 Whether you decide to use an estate agent should depend on your personal situation; does paying for this service suit your needs, or does this process need to be quick due to the plans you’ve set in motion?
 If you have time to spare and don’t mind paying for an estate agent’s services, maybe this option is for you.

 If you’re unsure, why don’t you take our quiz to see which option is best for you?